daniloarruda13/machine-learning-nltk-pipeline/README.md

 ![Fig_5](/screenshots/classification_example.jpg){: width="400px" height="400px" align="center"}

 ## Disclaimer
 The template used in this document was not developed by me.
 It is based on a pre-existing template created by [Udacity](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
-I have made modifications and additions to suit my needs, but the original structure and are virtually the same.
+I have made modifications and additions to suit my needs, but the original structure is virtually the same.